-The area of the sample contributing to the diffraction pattern in parallel-beam illumination (Figure 3, right) may be selected in 2 ways: a) by an aperture in the condenser lens system or b) by a selected area aperture in the position of the first intermediate image.
+The area of the sample contributing to the diffraction pattern in parallel-beam illumination (Figure 3b) may be selected in 2 ways: a) by an aperture in the condenser lens

+Figure 3: Three different modes of operation of a TEM: a) High-resolution imaging mode: An incident plane wave scatters elastically according to the different lattice planes and the diffracted beams interfere with each other.
+This interference pattern may in some cases be interpreted as directly representing the atomic structure. b) For parallel illumination the diffraction mode is a (conventional) spot pattern. c) Incident plane waves covering a range of directions are necessary to produce a small probe on the sample.
+The resulting CBED pattern represents a large number of conventional diffraction experiments, all from the same very small specimen area but for slightly different crystal orientations. system or b) by a selected area aperture in the position of the first intermediate image (indicated by an arrow in Figure 3b).
 In this practicum we will use selected area electron diffraction (SAED), i.e. apply the second option of selecting the contributing area.
 The reason for this is the experimental simplicity.
 Without changing any lens currents or alignment, or the illumination conditions on the sample we may quickly switch between a very large field of view for recording an overview image and a small field of view for selecting the area from which the diffraction data shall stem, simply by inserting and positioning a small aperture.
-There are a few problems of this approach: a) Because of the fixed magnification of the objective lens the smallest area that can be selected by a very small (e.g. 5 μm aperture)

-Figure 3: Two different modes of operation of a TEM: left) High-resolution imaging mode: An incident plane wave scatters elastically according to the different lattice planes and the diffracted beams interfere with each other.
-This interference pattern may in some cases be interpreted as directly representing the atomic structure.
-Right) For parallel illumination the diffraction mode is a (conventional) spot pattern. has typically a diameter not much smaller than 80 nm. b) Due to aberrations of the objective lens high-angle diffraction information may stem from a slightly larger area than the one selected from the (bright-field) image.
+There are a few problems of this approach: a) Because of the fixed magnification of the objective lens the smallest area that can be selected by a very small (e.g. 5 μm aperture) has typically a diameter not much smaller than 80 nm. b) Due to aberrations of the objective lens high-angle diffraction information may stem from a slightly larger area than the one selected from the (bright-field) image.